yoshihikosuzuki/CentromereAssembly/README.md

 A bundle of modules for centromere assembly with long reads.
 It currently supports only PacBio CCS reads, although we are planning to adapt to more noisy reads.

-Jupyter Notebooks used for assembly with _Drosophila_ CCS reads are available [here](https://mlab.cb.k.u-tokyo.ac.jp/~yoshihiko_s/jupyter_nbs_for_submission_1210.zip).
+Jupyter Notebooks used for assembly with _Drosophila_ CCS reads are available [here](https://mlab.cb.k.u-tokyo.ac.jp/~yoshihiko_s/jupyter_nbs_for_submission_1210.zip) (commit: `c2f199e`).
 Note that our implementation currently depends on software named Consed, an unpublished work by Dr. Gene Myers (be careful there is a distinct program with the same name), to compute consensus sequences, and thus one cannot directly run these codes.
 We will prepare alternative codes for it soon.

 ## Requirements